coleifer/peewee/docs/new/asyncio.rst

        driver when creating connections (e.g., ``user``, ``password``, ``host``).

    Mixin class providing asyncio execution support.
-Not used directly — instantiate :py:class:`AsyncSqliteDatabase`, :py:class:`AsyncPostgresqlDatabase`, or :py:class:`AsyncMySQLDatabase`.
+Not used directly - instantiate :class:`AsyncSqliteDatabase`, :class:`AsyncPostgresqlDatabase`, or :class:`AsyncMySQLDatabase`.

    Each asyncio task maintains its own connection state.
 Connections are acquired and released back to the pool when the task completes or the database context exits.

-   .. py:method:: run(fn, *args, **kwargs)
+   .. method:: run(fn, *args, **kwargs)
       :async:

       :param fn: A synchronous callable.